Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 and the ability to build and debug using platform-specific tools.

 ModalWX.cpp, when viewed in an IDE is rather large and unwieldy.
-Once we add a source code editor, and build and debug system to it it will become easier to edit it and create a Modal app based on it.
+Once we add a source code editor, and build and debug features to it it will become easier to edit it and create a Modal app based on it.
 Modal app codefiles are designed to be viewed using ModalWX since the block and sub-block level constructs are only parsed by ModalWX